yyjhao/docSum/report/report.md

 SenRank, as coref_twice performs the best while the other algorithms that uses co-references does not perform significantly better than PageRank and word overlaps alone.
 Interestingly, co-reference alone is even worse than using word overlaps.
-While this can mean that co-reference data along cannot adequately represent the relation between sentences, it can also be due to the fact that the co-reference resolution is not good enough.
+While this can mean that co-reference data alone cannot adequately represent the relation between sentences, it can also be due to the fact that the co-reference resolution is not good enough.
 Moreover, this also shows that machine learning can be applied to derive an optimal set of